 “Je n’aime pas cela.”

 - “I do not like this.”
 This French phrase is one of the basic ways to express a dislike or a negative opinion about something.
 You can always replace «cela» with whatever you are talking about, such as «ce livre» (this book).

 “Ce n’est pas terrible.”

 - “It is pretty bad.”
 Ah, yes.
 The beauty of paradoxical expressions.
 The literal translation of the phrase would be “It is not terrible,” but when used in French, it is to express a negative opinion of something.

 “C’est absolument répugnant.”

 - “It is absolutely disgusting.”
 This is a very explicit expression which I would not recommend using for just any situation.
 This way of expressing a negative opinion in French is also a bit old-fashioned, and is used by older populations.

 - “It is disgusting.”
-This is the most polite way you can say that something is, well, gross.
+This is the most polite way in French to express the opinion that something is, well, gross.

 - “It is disgusting.”
-This French phrase is important to know because it is a very commonly used expression.
+This French opinion phrase is important to know because it is a very commonly used expression.
 That said, it is on the vulgar side, and unlike «dégoutant», the French word «dégueulasse» is considered to be very impolite.
 Use with caution.

 “Je trouve ça ignoble."

 - “I find this shameful.”
 The French word «ignoble» could also be translated to dishonorable, despicable, or worthless.
 The word «ignoble» has a very moral character to it.
 This French phrase is useful for expressing a very negative opinion about the morality of something or some action.